eligotts/legos/ARCHITECTURE.md

 1.  **Role = Trainable Only**: Prevents contamination of training data with judge or system responses.
 2.  **Hierarchical Results**: `GenerateResult` trees allow complex dependency chains (e.g., training a proposer based on its output's difficulty for a solver).
-3.  **Credit Assignment Decoupling**: Rewards from the verifier are mapped to steps by the `Arena`, allowing for different advantage estimation strategies (REINFORCE, PPO, etc.).
+3.  **Credit Assignment Decoupling**: Rewards from the rubric are mapped to steps by the `Arena`, allowing for different advantage estimation strategies (REINFORCE, PPO, etc.).
 4.  **Ephemeral Episode State**: All state needed for training is captured in the `Rollout` and `GenerateResult`, making the core loop stateless and easier to parallelize.
 5.  **ArtifactStore**: Built-in support for experience replay or few-shot example management.